Compliance Mapping

 - ASI08: Cascading Failures -- Edictum can limit individual agent tool-call volume (session limits), but does not coordinate across multi-agent pipelines to prevent cascading effects.

-- ASI10: Rogue Agents -- Edictum enforces contracts on tool calls but cannot detect agent misalignment, concealment, or self-directed behavior that does not manifest as a tool call.
+- ASI10: Rogue Agents -- Edictum enforces rulesets on tool calls but cannot detect agent misalignment, concealment, or self-directed behavior that does not manifest as a tool call.

 Audit Evidence Matrix